patrickfav/id-mask/README.md

 #### Q1: Should Ids be deterministic or random?

 By default off, the masking algorithm supports randomization of generated ids.
 This is achieved by creating a random number, use it as part to encrypt the id and append it the output.
 Therefore randomized Ids are longer than their deterministic counter part.
-Randomization increases the obfuscation effectivness but makes it impossible for a client to check equality.
+Randomization increases the obfuscation effectiveness but makes it impossible for a client to check equality.
 This usually makes sense with shareable links, random access tokens, or other one-time identifiers.
 Randomized ids withing models are probably a bad idea.

 Enable with: